awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 }
 ```

-## Getting Information About a Specific OTA Update<a name="get-ota-updates"></a>
+## Getting Information About an OTA Update<a name="get-ota-updates"></a>

-You can get information about a specific OTA update by using the `get-ota-update` CLI command\.
-For example:
+You can use the get\-ota\-update CLI command to get information about a specific OTA update:

 ```
 aws iot get-ota-update --ota-update-id <my-ota-update-id>
 ```

-The output from the `get-ota-update` command will look like this:
+The output from the get\-ota\-update command looks like this:

 ```
 {